moddio/moddio-docs/overview/overview.md

 ## Understanding Moddio as a Game Development Platform

-Moddio is more than just a game development platform—it's a thriving community of creators and players united by a shared passion for gaming.
-Our mission is to make game development accessible to everyone, irrespective of their technical expertise.
-Whether you're looking to create educational games for your students, action-packed adventures with friends, or immersive RPGs with groups, Moddio offers a versatile game editor to bring your vision to life.
+Moddio is more than a game development platform.
+It's a thriving community of creators and players who share a passion for gaming.
+Our mission is to make game development accessible to everyone, regardless of their technical expertise.
+With Moddio's versatile game editor, you can bring your vision to life, whether it's educational games, action-packed adventures, or immersive RPGs.

 ## Getting Started with Game Development